 MEMBER GUEST FEE

-Guests who exceeds their three complimentary visits for the year may purchase additional visits.
+Guests who exceed their one complimentary visit for the year may purchase additional visits.
 The rate is $15 per visit for age 20 and older, $8 per visit for ages 13-19 and $5 per visit for ages 12 and younger.

 The Y offers caregiver passes for families who rely on the support of outside-the-family caregivers.